AdguardTeam/AdGuardDNS/doc/environment.md

 ## <a href="#LINKED_IP_TARGET_URL" id="LINKED_IP_TARGET_URL" name="LINKED_IP_TARGET_URL">`LINKED_IP_TARGET_URL`</a>

-The target URL to which linked IP API requests are proxied.
+The target HTTP(S) URL to which linked IP API requests are proxied.
 In case [linked IP and dynamic DNS][conf-web-linked_ip] web server is configured, the variable is required.
 See the [external HTTP API requirements section][ext-linked_ip].

 **Default:** **Unset.**